hvervetid/housepriceindex/README.md

 *This list is expanded gradually.
 If you have a question not answered in this readme, you are more than welcome to submit it on the 'Discussion' page and we'll do our best to clarify matters.*

 * The number of observations used per target is not equal to the parameter I chose.
 Why is that?
-  * This can happen for two reasons.
-First, if there are several equidistant transactions, the regression will include all of them.
+  * This can happen for three reasons.
+  * First, if there are several equidistant transactions, the regression will include all of them.
 This will often lead to handful more observations included than required.
-Second, if allow_expansion is set to TRUE, the radius will be expanded as necessary to ensure that all possible target-year combinations can be reached, although never beyond the maximum radius set in max_radius_outer and max_radius_inner.
+  * Second, if allow_expansion is set to TRUE (the default value), the radius will be expanded as necessary to ensure that all possible target-year combinations can be reached, although never beyond the maximum radius set in max_radius_outer and max_radius_inner.
+  * Third, the radius used is capped by maximal values set in max_radius_outer and max_radius_inner.
+* I am not used to working in R. How do I import shapefiles and datasets from my computer?
+  * Most geographic data (shape, geopackage, etc.) can be imported by loading sf package and running sf::read_sf('path/to/your/shapes.shp').
+  * Most spreadsheet data (csv, xlsx) can be imported by loading data.table package and running data.table::fread('path/to/file.csv').
+Stata's dta files can be imported by loading haven package and running haven::read_dta('path/to/stata.dta').
+* I am not used to R. How do I do something more complicated?
+  * For an evergreen all-round introduction to R, see Hadley Wickham et al's R for Data Science (\url{https://r4ds.hadley.nz}).
+  * For GIS-specific questions, see Taro Mieno's R as GIS for Economists (\url{https://tmieno2.github.io/R-as-GIS-for-Economists/index.html}).

 ## Known issues

 *This list is expanded gradually.
 If you get an error code not on the list below, please submit it on the 'Issue' page and we'll see what can be done.*

 * "error in serialize(data node$con) error writing to connection".
-This typically means that your system ran out of memory.
+  *This typically means that your system ran out of memory.
 Try decreasing the number of cores using the n_cores argument.
 * "Error: cannot allocate vector of size xxx Mb".
-Also a sign that your system ran out of memory.
+  *Also a sign that your system ran out of memory.

 * "Error in fetch(key) : lazy-load database 'path/to/package/help/housepriceindex.rdb' is corrupt".
-This is apparently a common issue with packages.
+  *This is apparently a common issue with packages.
 According to Stackoverflow, restarting R is the best way to solve the problem.
 If working in Rstudio, run .rs.restartR() and all your current variables etc. will be recreated.